cosmob3/code-journal/README.md

 # Code Journal
 ## January 19, 2022
+- I do find the visual hierarchy very interesting because with the way you design your website, you can control where people's eyes go.
+That mixed with the earlier classes in UX, with User Stories and User Flow.
+I can see how all of these could be very useful tools for a web developer.
+I also underestimated how much work goes into building a website such as "Apple.ca"
 - I've been trying to think about the final project.
 There is still plenty to learn but I think that I would like to code a website for a friend of mine.
 She has a photography business on Instagram but would like something more professional like a website.

+TODO: Work on assignments.

 ## January 13, 2022
 - Today we learned about HTML template, which is exciting because I like being able to play around with different themes.
 See what each has to offer.
 After this I could help family and friends set up websites for further practice.